This is our Text-Based Pickled Eggs Recipe

-- You can add ingredients to cold vinegar, but we tend to add then to the boiling liquid, this seems to help the flavour permeate the vinegar.
+- You can add ingredients to cold vinegar, but we tend to add them to the boiling liquid, this seems to help the flavour permeate the vinegar.

 - Always mix the vinegar with your flavourings before adding to the jar.
 If you add them separately you tend to get clumping of flavourings which can flavour one egg more than others.

-You can eat the eggs as soon as you like, but if you do, they’ll just be boiled eggs in vinegar, not properly pickled.
-We suggest that six weeks is a good minimum to let the flavour permeate the eggs.
+- You can eat the eggs as soon as you like, but if you do, they’ll just be boiled eggs in vinegar, and not properly pickled.
+We suggest that six weeks is a good minimum to let the flavour permeate into the eggs.